bohandsomn/error-handler-ai/readme.md

 ## Usage

 You can use `BuilderAi` to create an ai service that implements the IAi interface.
-It is a combination of services that you add with setters
+It is a combination of services that you add with setters.

+**NOTE:** It is recommended to use in `development` mode.

 ```
 import { BuilderAi } from 'error-handler-ai'